-On behalf of Janet Boyle of BOYLE FEINBERG, P.C. posted in Child Custody on Wednesday, March 23, 2016.
+On behalf of Janet Boyle of Boyle Feinberg Sharma posted in Child Custody on Wednesday, March 23, 2016.

 Illinois couples who get divorced and who have young children need to take their parenting plans into careful consideration first.
 Even when these plans fail to work as originally intended, they may be useful fall-back documents that can be applied in dispute resolution.
 Having a parenting plan could also make it easier to negotiate and mediate changes without resorting to formal court hearings, and the existence of written arrangements helps establish that both parents play active roles in their children’s lives.